 Nutty Oatmeal Chocolate Chunks Cookies are a favorite at our house.
-They are thick, nutty, oatmeal chocolate chunk cookies made with butter rather than shortening.
-One thing I’ve noticed is they stay fresh longer than other cookies.
+They are thick, nutty, oatmeal chocolate chunk cookies with almonds.
+They're made with butter rather than shortening, but they stay fresh longer than other cookies.
 That is, they are still good on days 2 and 3.
 In fact, years ago I made these for a friend stationed in the Middle East.
-After reluctantly sending them overseas and worrying they wouldn’t survive the journey, I got a report back that the troops loved them.
+After reluctantly sending them overseas and worrying they wouldn't survive the journey, I got a report back that the troops loved them.

 Through the years I've played with the recipe by mixing and matching different kinds of nuts and chocolate and experimenting with various flours, my favorite being a mix of bread and all-purpose.
 The cookies have a lot of sugar, but it's offset by the nuts, oatmeal and unsweetened coconut.
 The recipe also calls for cinnamon which gives the cookies a little something when used in a very small amount.

 And here's the updated recipe!
 Feel free to make changes, but one change I don't recommend is taking out the nuts.
 If you are looking for a good oatmeal chocolate chip or oatmeal chocolate chunk cookies without nuts, my favorite as of late is Barbara Bush's Chocolate Chip Cookies recipe.

 - 2 sticks unsalted butter, cold, cut into chunks (230 grams)

 - 1 cup light brown sugar, lightly packed (190 grams)